 Unless otherwise agreed, completed Work will be dispatched to the Client by email wherever practical.

-The Company may engage any person, firm or company as a sub-contractor to perform any or all of the Company’s obligations.
-Should the Client stipulate otherwise it shall pay any additional reasonable charges incurred by the Company as a result.
+The Company may engage any person, firm or company as a Sub-Contractor to perform any or all of the Company’s obligations for the Client.
+The Client and Sub-Contractor are to have no direct contact unless instructed and/or agreed to by the Company.
+Should this prove otherwise the Client shall pay any additional reasonable charges incurred by the Company as a result.

 If the Client cancels the Work, having agreed for the work to proceed, the Company has the right to make no refund to the Client.